philc/book-notes/creativity inc - ed catmull.md

   * Pixar University is mainly about the cultural signal that people should always be learning and exploring.
 * The unmade future (chap 11)
+  * A tour of the mental models or "coping mechanisms" used by people at Pixar to drive into the creative unknown and endure the uncertainty.
     * Mental models for thinking about how to get people to an unknown destination.
   * Creativity through "protracted struggle."
-  * A tour of the mental models or "coping mechanisms" used by people at Pixar to drive into the creative unknown and endure the uncertainty.
   * Directing is like skiing.
 You go fast, you don't have full control, and you have limited time to decide.
 You stay up if you plow forward and don't over-think it.
 You must be relaxed, zen-like.
   * Pretending you have as much time as you need, even when you don't, so you don't thrash, and you actually progress on problems.
   * Action bias, "zipping through" complex problems.
-    * (But if it's hard, will you ever get the answer this way?)
+    * (But if the problem is hard, will you ever get the answer this way?)
     * "For [Andrew Stanton], moving quickly is a plus because it prevents him from getting stuck worrying about whether his chosen course of action is the wrong one.
 Instead, he favors being decisive, then forgiving yourself if your initial decision proves misguided."